w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/astar-dashboards.md

 ## Useful Queries

 Currently, there are no specific queries provided.
-Please check back later for updates.

 ## Getting Started with Queries